About the study:

 I am an assistant professor of Women’s & Gender Studies and Sociology.
 My previous research focused on LGBTQ family relationships in Taiwan.
 For published results of this work, see http://amybrainer.com/publications.
 My parents are US citizens who lived in mainland China for 20 years.
 I spent parts of my early life in China and developed an interest in family migration during this period.
 I identify as queer femme and navigated the US green card process with a T (butch/transmasculine) former partner.
 I’m glad to answer any questions you have about my own story and reasons for doing this research.

-You are welcome to download and share this flyer with anyone you know who may be interested in taking part.
+You are welcome to download and share the flyers below with anyone you know who may be interested in taking part.
 Thank you!

 This research has been approved by the Institutional Review Board at the University of Michigan-Dearborn.